dfinity/portal/docs/developer-docs/backend/rust/rust-optimize.md

     The Rust tool chain must be at version 1.46.0, or later.

--   You have downloaded and installed the IC SDK package as described in [Installing the IC SDK](/developer-docs/setup/install/index.mdx).
+- [x]   You have downloaded and installed the IC SDK package as described in the [installing the IC SDK](/developer-docs/setup/install/index.mdx) page.

--   You have `cmake` installed.
+- [x]   You have `cmake` installed.
 For example, use Homebrew with the following command:

     ``` bash
     brew install cmake
     ```

-    For instructions on how to install Homebrew, see the [Homebrew Documentation](https://docs.brew.sh/Installation).
+    For instructions on how to install Homebrew, see the [Homebrew documentation](https://docs.brew.sh/Installation).

--   You have successfully compiled your dapp to a WebAssembly module (WASM) and deployed it on the local canister execution environment.
+- [x]   You have successfully compiled your dapp to a WebAssembly module (WASM) and deployed it on the local canister execution environment.

 ## Install and run the optimizer

 To optimize a canister that resulted from compiling a Rust dapp:

-1. Check that you are still in root directory for your project directory, if needed.
+- #### Step 1:  Check that you are still in root directory for your project directory, if needed.

-2. Install the `ic-wasm` crate, if you have not previously installed it, by running the following command:
+- #### Step 2:  Install the `ic-wasm` crate, if you have not previously installed it, by running the following command:

     ``` bash
     cargo install ic-wasm